Our office will be hosting a Basic Pool Operations (BPO) Seminar on Thursday, May 16th. Click here for additional information about this BPO training.

 The Cuyahoga County Board of Health maintains a program consisting of inspections, education, and disease investigation, while continually identifying ways to deliver information and services that will assist you and your employees.
 We pride ourselves on running an efficient and effective program that helps prevent recreational water illness through an educational philosophy.

 The Board of Health sends out license applications for all previously licensed pools and spas during the first week of April.
-Keep in mind that when renewing a License to Operate a Swimming Pool, there is now a late fee for any application/fee postmarked after April 30th of each year.
+Keep in mind that when renewing a License to Operate a Swimming Pool, state code requires local health departments to charge a late fee for any application/fee postmarked after April 30th of each year.

 The swimming pool program is concerned with the overall safety and health of bathers as it relates to the operation of the facility.
 This includes assurance of water quality, maintenance of filtration and circulation equipment, the presence of necessary safety equipment and warning signs, life guarding requirements, record-keeping, and overall facility operation.